That's My Jam: Notes

-International adaptations
+International versions

 On December 7, 2021, NBC announced that it had sold the format to France's TF1, under the name Stéréo Club, hosted by Camille Combal.
 The series premiered on May 20, 2022.

 On August 24, 2022, it was announced that a UK adaptation, hosted by Mo Gilligan and broadcast on BBC One, would be filmed entirely in Los Angeles.
-The series premiered on December 17, 2022 to poor reception.
+The series premiered on December 17, 2022, to a particularly poor critical and audience reception, leading to it being axed thereafter after only one series.

 On October 18, 2022, it was announced that adaptations were being developed for Spain, Portugal, Italy and Mongolia.

-On February 9, 2023, it was announced that a German adaptation, hosted by Bill and Tom Kaulitz, would be broadcast on RTL+.
+On February 9, 2023, it was announced that a German adaptation, hosted by Bill and Tom Kaulitz of Tokio Hotel, would be broadcast on RTL+.